ZorikovPasha/React-Loft-Mebel/README.md

 - [x] when not logged in items are not being added to cart
 - [x] catalog aside close
 - [ ] cart items after login should be added to database?
-- [ ] productcard on buy nothing happens
+- [x] productcard on buy nothing happens (should add to cart)
-- [ ] productcard  select is not working
+- [x] productcard select is not working
+- [x] productcard should display colors in select (did in a row)
+- [x] product shoul be added to cart with colors
+- [ ] should refactor styles